raiden-network/raiden-service-bundle/README.md

    - We would appreciate it if you allow us access to the monitoring interfaces (to do that uncomment the default values of the `CIDR_ALLOW_METRICS` and `CIDR_ALLOW_PROXY` settings).
    - We also recommend that you provide your own monitoring.
 The setup of which is currently out of scope of this document.
    - Please, read carefully the disclaimers for the path finding and monitoring service and uncomment the variables `XX_ACCEPT_DISCLAIMER` if you agree.
 Note, that the services won't start if you do not.
-1. Make sure, that the account, configured in `KEYSTORE_FILE`, has enough funding to register as a service operator (you might want to have a look at [Registering as a RSB Provider](#installation/registering) below first).
-Make sure that the account is stored in `${DATA_DIR}/keystore/`.
 1. If you haven't done so before, run `./register-service-provider.sh` (it uses configuration values from `.env`).
+Please read the information provided [Registering as a RSB Provider](#installation/registering) carefully before executing the script.
 1. Run `docker-compose up -d` to start all services
    - The services are configured to automatically restart in case of a crash or reboot